 The equivalent amount of hydrocarbons acquired each year is currently greater than a volume of 10 km^3.

 If the demand is there the economics and logistics are possible.
-For example, last year in Norway 3.4 tons of olivine were mined by just 225 employees.
+For example, last year in Norway 3.4 million tonnes of olivine were mined by just 225 employees.
 To scale up mining for the entire world’s CO2 to be offset (7 km^3 volume), it would only take 1 to 1.5million people to get involved in open-pit mining.
+There are 3-5 million mining coal in China alone.
 That is ∼0.2‰ of mankind, which is not a lot at all.
 It is actually less people than are currently employed in the coal mining and oil industry.
 It’s about priorities…

 We love trees and suggest we plant as many of them as possible, but the problem with using them as a means of carbon sequestration is that you have to protect them for 50+ years from pests, fire etc. If the trees were to burn, all of that carbon you worked so hard to sequester would be released, so it is not foolproof and decades of sequestration can be rolled back in hours.
 Whereas once the olivine grains are on the beach, the CO2 will eventually end up going into the seafloor in an irreversible chemical reaction (until potential subduction then volcanic activity in millions/billions of years)…